MrGrasss/BlitzGram-InstagramTool/readme.md

 - **Threading:**
   - All functions are threaded except for logging in through `accounts.txt`, meaning that logging in through sessions is threaded.

+## Account Generator

+- **Overview:** Generate new Instagram accounts using HQ un-flagged proxies.
+- **Saved Accounts:** Generated accounts are saved into `gen/accounts.txt`.
+- **Email Usage:** Currently, free emails are used for account generation.
+HQ mails and numbers will be added later.

 ## Account Functionalities